Shreyansh-305-kumar/Whatsapp-Web-Clone-using-MERN-Stack/project/readme.txt

 Send Photo
 Users may exchange photographs while talking thanks to this functionality, which uses Socket.io to share photos in real time and Cloudinary to store uploaded photos.

-Calls
-By using Socket.io to deliver call requests to users in real-time and WebRTC to enable real-time media transmission, this feature allows users to make voice or video calls.

-Call Records
-Users can access this feature to view records of calls they've made and their details.
-React was used to display the records, and MongoDB was used to store the records.

-Chatbot
-Users can enjoy themselves on the app with the Telegram Chatbot while some of their connections may be offline thanks to the integration of this functionality.
-This was made possible by using a Chatbot RESTful API to send messages and get responses from the chatbot.